Brian Hoyer: 2009 season

 Hoyer finished the preseason 29–of–44 for 354 yards, including one touchdown, with a 98.1 passer rating.
 Of the four quarterbacks behind Tom Brady during training camp, the Patriots released Matt Gutierrez, Kevin O'Connell, and Andrew Walter, leaving him as Brady's only backup when the Patriots made their final roster cuts on September 5.

 Hoyer made his NFL debut on October 18, in the second half of a game against the Tennessee Titans.
-On his first drive, he was 5-for-5 for 35 yards, concluding it with a 1-yard rushing touchdown, which set a franchise record for points scored in the Patriots' 59–0 win.
-In the regular season finale, against the Houston Texans, he appeared in the game and finished 8-of-12 for 71 passing yards.
+On his first drive, Hoyer was 5-for-5 for 35 yards, concluding it with a one-yard rushing touchdown, which set a franchise record for points scored in the Patriots' 59–0 victory.
+In the regular season finale against the Houston Texans, he appeared in the game and completed eight of 12 passes for 71 yards.